 There are several types of MFA methods, such as app-based authentication and SMS-based authentication.
 And while they may take an extra minute to set up, it is well worth it.

-SMS-based authentication is the most common (a code is sent to your phone via a text message), and if you’ll be using it, as an added measure please make sure that your mobile provider is set up for you to be able to use it.
+SMS-based authentication is the most common (a code is sent to your phone via a text message), and if you are using it, as an added measure please make sure that your mobile provider is set up for you to be able to use it.
 Some mobile providers don’t automatically allow this; so, verify with them.

 Multiple-Factor Authentication is not a one-time deal.
 It must be done every time you want access to your account.